PX4/PX4-user_guide/en/gps_compass/rtk_gps_gem1305.md

 GEM1305 is a RTK receiver with antenna designed and manufactured by [DATAGNSS](https://www.datagnss.com/).

 GEM1305 is based on the new generation CYNOSURE IV dual-core GNSS SoC.
-It supports RTK functionality with a maximum data update rate of 10Hz.
+It supports RTK functionality with a maximum data update rate of 10Hz, and comes with cables for connecting to GPS ports on most Pixhawk devices.

 <img src="../../assets/hardware/gps/datagnss_gem1305/datagnss-gem1305-02.png" width="500px" alt="DATAGNSS GEM1305 RTK Receiver">